Hesha041197/Fawry-Internship/Task1/readme.md

 **2. Validate Inputs**
 It ensures:
-- Correct number of arguments provided.
+- Correct number of arguments is provided.
 - The specified file exists and is a regular file.

 Otherwise, it shows usage instructions and exits gracefully.